Contrast-Security-OSS/docs/content/installation/ruby/RubyConfig.md

   * `tags`: Comma-delimited list of tags for this server
 * `inventory`
   * `tags`: Comma-delimited list of tags for this library

+## Ruby Specific Configuration Options

+The following configuration options allow for fine-tuning the ruby agent.

+* `ruby`: Options specific to the ruby agent
+  * `analyze_inventory_async`: If set to 'true', this wraps the initial inventory message in a thread which may speed up the response time on the first request after startup.